denuoweb/ethereum-block-processor/README.md

-# Qtum block hash to Ethereum block hash converter
+# Htmlcoin block hash to Ethereum block hash converter

-Qtum (Bitcoin) block hashes are calculated using `SHA256` Instead Ethereum uses `keccak256` as its hashing algorithm.
+Htmlcoin (Bitcoin) block hashes are calculated using `SHA256` Instead Ethereum uses `keccak256` as its hashing algorithm.
-This program scans all the blocks from Qtum network (aprox 1.7 millions) and for each qtum block calculates the corresponding ethereum hash and stores the pair of hashes in a `Postgres` database
+This program scans all the blocks from Htmlcoin network (aprox 1.7 millions) and for each htmlcoin block calculates the corresponding ethereum hash and stores the pair of hashes in a `Postgres` database

 ## Features